Outdoor FTTH / FTTx cable solution

 Built for last-mile routing

-Best suited to subscriber drops, facade routing, short aerial spans and building-entry transitions where compact geometry improves handling and finishing quality.
+Suitable for subscriber drops, facade routing, short aerial access spans and building-entry transitions where a compact cable profile simplifies installation.

 Design and key features